roberto-angulo/vote-news-app/README.md

 2.0 Then use yarn start

-3.0 You can go the app by writting in your browser nav bar localhost:[number-of-the-port]/main
+3.0 You can go to the app by writting in your browser bar as follows: localhost:[number-of-the-port]/main

 # About the code